- Filippo Manelli, MDEmergency Unit, Azienda Socio Sanitaria Territoriale Bergamo Est: Seriate, Lombardia, Italy

 Dr. Filippo Manelli

 Submitted manuscripts should not have been published previously, nor be under consideration for publication elsewhere (except conference proceedings papers).
 All manuscripts will be thoroughly refereed through a double-blind peer-review process.
 Please visit the Instruction for Authors page before submitting a manuscript.
 The Article Processing Charge (APC) in this open access journal is 500 USD.
-Submitted papers should be well formatted and use good English.
+Submitted manuscripts should be well formatted in good English.